-Coronavirus and Eating Out in Jersey
+Coronavirus and Jersey

 It’s natural our customers and team are anxious about the recent outbreaks of Covid-19 (also known as Coronavirus) in countries outside China and especially those closer to home such as Italy, the UK and France.

 With frequent news bulletins and the situation changing by the day, our customers may also be worried about visiting public events and places such as restaurants.
 We want to continue, as we always have done, to ensure our restaurants and cafés (Oyster Box, Banjo, Jersey Crab Shack and Café Ubé) are the safest possible places to eat and meet.

 Our normal food handling and internal health and safety processes go a long way to prevent the spread of illnesses.
 These include specific agreed procedures to investigate any reports of customers falling ill after dining with us, staff training including a requirement to not be in work both when they have an illness, and during a period of 48 hours after the symptoms of gastroenteritis have ceased.

 We have separate hand washing areas and changing rooms for staff, strict protocols for hand washing and cleaning surfaces and have hand sanitizer/anti-bacterial gel (with minimum 60% alcohol to kill viruses) and soap available to customers.

 We also follow HACCP (“Hazard Analysis and Critical Control Point”) procedures to ensure safe food handling.
 The Government of Jersey Environmental Health has awarded all our restaurants and cafés a 5* rating which means all JPRestaurants outlets are excellent performers, fully compliant with the law and adopt best practice with an overall very high standard of food safety management practices.

 At a time of heightened risk such as we have now with Covid-19, we have recently reminded our entire staff of the importance of following these processes.
 We have also introduced some additional measures to keep everyone as safe as possible.